-When choosing the best wraps for newborn photography, you need to consider fabric types, amount of stretch, size, colour and texture.
+When buying the best wraps for newborn photography, you need to consider fabric types, amount of stretch, size, colour and texture.

 WHY DO NEWBORN PHOTOGRAPHERS USE WRAPS?

 Newborn photographers use lengths of fabric to wrap newborn babies for posed portrait sessions.
 Wraps are used to secure and comfort the newborn, but can also be used decoratively to style the image.
 Certain properties of a wrap, such as their stretch or texture, will determine their best use.

 HOW BIG SHOULD A NEWBORN WRAP BE?

 Fabric wraps for newborn photography are typically around 1 – 1.5 meters in length and around 40cm in width.
 That’s approximately 40 – 60 inches long by 16 inches wide.

 Use these dimensions as a guide when you’re starting out.
 As you become more experienced with wrapping, you may find your own preferences vary a little, depending on your style and your favourite wrapping techniques.

 If you’re purchasing fabric for a matching backdrop, I like to buy around 2 meters in length.
 Backdrop width will need to suit your posing bag/frame setup, which can vary.
 For me, that’s around 1.75m to comfortably fit across and over the sides of my posing bag.